 1. Medicare Parts A & B capitation, CMS pays the PACE organization the Medicare Advantage-equivalent rate adjusted by the PACE frailty adjuster.
 The frailty adjuster boosts the rate to reflect that PACE enrollees are sicker than the average MA member.
 The 2026 frailty-adjusted rate varies by PACE organization based on its participant population's risk profile.

 2. Medicare Part D capitation, the PACE organization operates an enrollment-restricted Part D plan.
-The CY 2026 Final Part D Redesign Program Instructions apply: 2026 national base Part D premium of $38.99/month (Medicare-only PACE participants pay this; dual-eligibles do not, because they have full Extra Help / LIS that covers Part D cost-sharing).
+The CY 2026 Part D redesign applies, and the 2026 Medicare Part D national base beneficiary premium is $38.99/month, the benchmark plan premiums are measured against.
+A Medicare-only PACE participant pays the PACE organization's own Part D premium; dual-eligibles pay no Part D premium or cost-sharing, because full Extra Help / LIS covers it.

 3. Medicaid (TennCare) LTSS capitation, TennCare pays the PACE Medicaid PMPM under the CMS PACE Medicaid Capitation Rate Setting Guide effective 1/1/2025.
 The TN-specific 2026 PMPM is set in the TennCare-Alexian PACE Program Agreement and is not routinely public.